fjvallarino/monomer/tasks.md

     - Add new request types (drag started, drag stopped, drag cancelled)
     - Add new events (drag hover)
     - SDL supports Drag and Drop integration with OS
+  - Should StyleState be a phantom type?
+    - A branch was created and got it working
+    - Getting the meant extending that idea to Widget was logical
+    - Interfaces got ugly quickly.
+Need to revisit
   - Look for opportunities to reduce code duplication (CompositeWidget and BaseContainer)
   - Check if using [lifted-async](https://github.com/maoe/lifted-async) is worth it
   - Implement SDL_Surface + Cairo backend